Strontium titanate: Use in solid oxide fuel cells

 Strontium titanate is doped with different materials for use on different sides of a fuel cell.
 On the fuel side (anode), where the first reaction occurs, it is often doped with lanthanum to form lanthanum-doped strontium titanate (LST).
 In this case, the A-site, or position in the unit cell where strontium usually sits, is sometimes filled by lanthanum instead, this causes the material to exhibit n-type semiconductor properties, including electronic conductivity.
 It also shows oxygen ion conduction due to the perovskite structure tolerance for oxygen vacancies.
 This material has a thermal coefficient of expansion similar to that of the common electrolyte yttria-stabilized zirconia (YSZ), chemical stability during the reactions which occur at fuel cell electrodes, and electronic conductivity of up to 360 S/cm under SOFC operating conditions.
 Another key advantage of these LST is that it shows a resistance to sulfur poisoning, which is an issue with the currently used nickel - ceramic (cermet) anodes.

-Another related compound is strontium titanium ferrite (STF) which is used a cathode (oxygen-side) material in SOFCs.
+Another related compound is strontium titanium ferrite (STF) which is used as a cathode (oxygen-side) material in SOFCs.
 This material also shows mixed ionic and electronic conductivity which is important as it means the reduction reaction which happens at the cathode can occur over a wider area.
 Building on this material by adding cobalt on the B-site (replacing titanium) as well as iron, we have the material STFC, or cobalt-substituted STF, which shows remarkable stability as a cathode material as well as lower polarization resistance than other common cathode materials such as lanthanum strontium cobalt ferrite.
 These cathodes also have the advantage of not containing rare earth metals which make them cheaper than many of the alternatives.